Thomas beats Zalatoris in play-off to win US PGA

 |Selected others: Level J Rose (Eng), T Hatton (Eng); +2 S Lowry (Ire); +3 B Watson (US); +4 J Spieth (US);

-American Justin Thomas staged a remarkable fightback before beating Will Zalatoris in a play-off to win the US PGA Championship at Southern Hills.
+American Justin Thomas staged a record-equalling fightback before beating Will Zalatoris in a play-off to win the US PGA Championship at Southern Hills.

 Thomas trailed by seven at the start of the day but posted a three-under 67 to set the clubhouse target at five under.